Prag8855/aab/content/guides/permanent-residence.md

         It must guarantee {{FREELANCE_VISA_MIN_MONTHLY_PENSION|cur}}€ per month for at least 12 years when you are 67 years old.
     - [ ] or **{{FREELANCE_VISA_MIN_PENSION|cur}}€ in business assets**

-If you are self-employed, ...

-## Permanent residence alternatives

-If you qualify for permanent residence, you might also qualify for German citizenship.
+If you don't qualify for permanent residence, you might still qualify for German citizenship.

 ## How to apply in Berlin